mgaman/WaterControlA6/README.md

 -- Report time i.w. how often the HTTP client sends a report, default 600 seconds.
 -- HTTP client address
 -- Pathname of HTTP request at the server
+## HTTP Server
+- My server runs a typical LAMP stack.
+- HTTP GET requests are parsed by a PHP script and then data added to an SQL database.
+- Other PHP scripts are used to display data in web format.